call us today

-Board Certified in Criminal Trial Law by the Florida Bar, Dean Galigani is evaluated for professionalism, tested for expertise in serving clients like you.
 When it comes to the early termination of your probation, Dean Galigani and the experienced defense lawyers of Galigani Law Firm will work to show the court the benefits both to society and to the state your early release has the potential to have.
 To schedule your free initial consultation on what Galigani Law Firm can do for your early termination of probation petition, call (352) 375-0812 today.

 According to Fla.
 Stat.
 948.04, defendants who are found guilty of felonies and placed on probation are not to be on supervised probation for more than two years unless the court or a statute specifies otherwise or the defendant is serving the probation in lieu of remaining prison time in a split sentence per Fla.
 Stat.
 948.12.
 These limits also do not apply to probationers who are on probation or community control for sexual battery or child abuse; they must serve their full term.